|

 -

-In case of protein complexes, the chain label for residues of
+In case of protein complexes, a chain label for residues to highlight needs to be specified as well.

 -

-Numbers of residues to be highlighted should be enumerated with
+Positions of residues to be highlighted should be enumerated with

 comma delimitation (white spaces are ignored).
 The use of dashes